Adding Personnel to a Protocol

-- Completion of all the animal activity-specific certification and training is required before being listed on a protocol.
+- Completion of all animal activity-specific certification and training is required before being listed on a protocol.
 Protocols cannot be approved until the PI has completed all certification and training.

 - Individuals (faculty, staff, students, volunteers) who will conduct animal activities must be listed on the approved IACUC protocol.

 See the eSirius Protocol and Amendment Submissions page for a video on how to view the protocol participation requirements on the Protocol Title & Description page of the protocol.